spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 ### Conclusion

-If this essay left you even more confused than before, you're not alone.
+If this analysis left you even more confused than before, you're not alone.
 It seems hard to make a decision even with all the data available.

 My opinion is biased.
 I love generators, and I've been